App version: 0.1.0

 Choose new payoff terms

 When you refinance, you also get the chance to restructure your debt with new repayment terms.
 Many lenders let you choose terms between 5 and 20 years.
 If you opt for a shorter term, you’ll get out of debt faster and pay less interest overall.
-If you go with a longer term, you can lower your monthly payments so they’re more affordable (but will incur higher interest charges).
+If you go with a longer term, you can lower your monthly payments so they’re more affordable (but may incur higher total interest costs).
 Whatever you choose, refinancing gives you the opportunity to choose new terms that work with your budget.
 Note that even if you opt for a longer term in the beginning, you can make extra payments and pay off your loan ahead of schedule without penalty.
 This approach could make sense if you’re not making much money now but expect your income to increase in the future.

 Cons of Refinancing Graduate Student Loans

 Along with the pros, there are potential downsides to refinancing graduate school loans, including the potential loss of federal benefits.
-Review these cons before you apply.
+Review these cons before you apply:

 Lose access to federal repayment plans

 Borrowers should be cautious about refinancing federal student loans, as doing so means losing access to federal repayment plans.
-Federal loans are eligible for a variety of plans, including income-driven repayment, extended repayment, and graduated repayment.
+Federal loans are eligible for a variety of plans, including income-driven repayment (IDR), extended repayment, and graduated repayment.
 If you refinance with a private lender, your federal loans will no longer qualify for these plans.
-Most private lenders don’t offer any form of income-driven repayment, so you’ll be out of luck if you want to adjust your monthly bills to a proportion of your income.
-If you expect you’ll need any of these plans in the future, it wouldn’t be a good idea to refinance your federal student loans.
+Most private lenders don’t offer any form of income-driven repayment, so you’ll be out of luck if you want to adjust your monthly bills to a proportion of your income.If you expect you’ll need any of these plans in the future, it wouldn’t be a good idea to refinance your federal student loans.

 Make your federal loans ineligible for forgiveness

-Along similar lines, refinancing federal loans also disqualifies them from federal student loan forgiveness programs, such as the Biden administration’s federal student loan forgiveness plan, Public Service Loan Forgiveness, and Teacher Loan Forgiveness.
+Along similar lines, refinancing federal loans also disqualifies them from federal student loan forgiveness programs, such as Public Service Loan Forgiveness and Teacher Loan Forgiveness.
 Before refinancing, explore your options for graduate student loan forgiveness programs to see if you could qualify for any of them.
-If you could, it probably wouldn’t make sense to refinance your federal loans.Recommended: Will Biden’s One-Time Student Loan Forgiveness Happen?
+If you could, it probably wouldn’t make sense to refinance your federal loans.

 The Takeaway

 Refinancing graduate school loans can be a savvy move for many borrowers.
 Graduate students tend to take on a lot of student debt.
 Lowering your interest rate through refinancing could result in major savings over the years.
-At the same time, refinancing federal loans means forfeiting access to federal protections, including income-driven repayment plans, forgiveness programs, and the current emergency forbearance.
-Before you apply, make sure you’ve reviewed all the pros and cons of student loan refinancing.
-If you decide refinancing is the right move, take some time to shop around and compare offers from multiple lenders.
-Lantern by SoFi can help you find and compare student loan refinancing rates.
+(Refinancing for a longer term may increase your total interest costs.)
+At the same time, refinancing federal loans means forfeiting access to federal protections, including income-driven repayment plans and forgiveness programs.Before you apply, make sure you’ve reviewed all the pros and cons of student loan refinancing.
+If you decide refinancing is the right move, take some time to shop around and compare offers from multiple lenders.Lantern by SoFi can help you find and compare student loan refinancing rates.

 Frequently Asked Questions